FIT2014 Theory of computation - Assignment 2: Implement a lexical analyser using lex

 Problem 6.
 [5 marks]

-.
+In the problem6 directory you will find a file, prob6.awk.
 This is an awk program for converting your student ID number to a particular quantum register expression.

-, then (when it waits for your input) entering your student ID number.
+Do this conversion by running this awk program using awk - f prob6.awk, then (when it waits for your input) entering your student ID number.
 You will see the quantum register expression appear as output.

-(b) Run your parser on your expression from (a), and report the result of evaluating it by appending the output to the file prob6.txt
+(b) Run your parser on your expression from (a), and report the result of evaluating it by appending the output to the file prob6.txt.

-.
+The answer to (a) should be the first line of your file prob6.txt.
 Your answer to (b) should occupy the remaining nine lines.
 The file should therefore have ten lines altogether.
-You can use wc prob6.txt
+You can use wc prob6.txt to verify this.

-For example, if your ID is 12345678, then your ten - line file prob6.txt
+For example, if your ID is 12345678, then your ten - line file prob6.txt should look like this:

 (X (x) Y (x) Z) * (Y (x) CNOT) * (X (x) Y (x) Z) * (k0 (x) k0 (x) k0)